chrismlusk/accuraty-templates/README.md

 #### 1. Get the code

-Create a new project folder on your local machine, `cd` into that directory, and run the following command in your terminal:
+Create a new project folder on your local machine, `cd` into that directory, and run the following commands in your terminal:

 ```
+git init
-git clone --depth=1 --branch master https://github.com/chrismlusk/accuraty-templates.git .
+git remote add accuraty https://github.com/chrismlusk/accuraty-templates.git
+git fetch accuraty
+git merge accuraty/master
 ```

 #### 2. Set your FTP config